christianhargett/School_District_Analysis/README.md

 ![](https://github.com/christianhargett/School_District_Analysis/blob/master/Resources/School_Type_After.png)

 - We can see that the passing rates have dropped for Charter, since Thomas High School is a charter school.

+## Summary

+### Overall, replacing the 9th grade scores of Thomas High School greatly affects our dataframes that Maria will ultimately report to the schoolboard.
+One of the major changes that occurs when we replace their data is that Thomas High School drops out of the top 5 performing schools entirely.
+They go from being the 2nd highest performing school to not even being in the top 5 at all.
+Another sizeable change is in the spending per school summary.
+The passing rates for the "630-644" bin dramatically decrease once we update Thomas High School's values.
+A third dataframe that is affected by the new values is the school size dataframe.
+Once we replace Thomas High Schools values, the passing rate for the Medium sized school bin decreases.
+Lastly, the school type dataframe is also affected by the replacing of the values.
+Since Thomas High School is a charter school, the passing rates for the Charter category drop once we replace their 9th grade reading and writing scores.